 When it comes to treats for overweight dogs, it can be difficult to tell if you’re helping them to shed the excess fat, or if you may be contributing to their weight issues.
 If you’ve read our post on how to tell if your dog’s overweight, you may be taking a closer look and your feeding practices, and may have even noticed your furry pal is carrying a few extra pounds than he used to.

-By cutting down on meat and replacing it with sugar, it makes low fat treats not only unhealthy but also defeats the purpose of helping your dog lose that extra baggage.
+By cutting down on meat and replacing it with sugar, low-fat treats can be not only unhealthy but may also contribute to your dog's existing weight problems.
 Pay attention to ingredient labels and keep in mind that low fat doesn’t necessarily mean low calorie.

 Offering treats using a mentally and physically stimulating toy or game is another great way to help them enjoy their favourite goodies and still work off those extra calories quicker.